 The salts themselves do not have an expiry date and can be stored for years.
 However, if your bath salts include other ingredients, such as carrier oils, fragrance, etc. they won’t last as long.

-To determine the expiry date of your DIY bath salts, check expiry dates of all the ingredients you use.
+To determine the expiry date of your DIY recipe, check expiry dates of all the ingredients you use.
 Your bath salts will last as long as the ingredient with shortest expiry date (usually the carrier oil).
-For example, if your carrier oil expires in 8 months and essential oil expires in 2 years, then your bath salts will expire in 8 months.
+For example, if your carrier oil expires in 8 months and essential oil expires in 2 years, then your bath recipe will expire in 8 months.

 Packaging your homemade bath salts

 Once you have created a bath salt recipe you love, you’ll need to package it.
 Humidity can ruin salts, so it is important that you choose an airtight container for long-term storage.

 Zip Lock Stand Up Bags – an attractive and rather inexpensive way to package salts.
 And here are some of my favorite sellers that use such bags to package their bath salts.